hmc-cs111-spring2023/hw-7-piconot-georgia-charlie-7/evaluation.md

-6: we kept the same general structure, but we had to adapt it to work within Scala's syntax; for example, we had to switch from just the raw NEWS format to having it in quotes, and need more keywords so that we can call functions without parentheses.
+6: we kept the same general structure, but we had to adapt it to work within Scala's syntax; for example, we had to switch from just the raw NEWS format to having it in quotes, need more keywords so that we can call functions without parentheses, and changed "Halt" to instead be "StayHere".
+Additionally, in order to have error handeling for the surroundings input be simpler, it takes in the letter B instead of N, E, W or S, and bases the surroundings off of the input given in the NEWS order.
 I'm pretty happy with how it turned out though, as I think it's still pretty readable.

 **On a scale of 1–10 (where 10 is "very difficult"), how difficult was it to map your syntax to the provided API?**